 Firefighters from the South Metro Fire Rescue team in Centennial, Colorado rescued four ducklings using YouTube duck calls.

-Now a group of on-the-ball and well intentioned firemen from the The Centennial State have found a new way to rescue wildlife from a storm drain.
+Now a group of on-the-ball and well-intentioned firemen from The Centennial State have found a new way to rescue wildlife from a storm drain.

 Using a little brawn, they moved a manhole cover to start the rescue, but a bit of grey matter is what really did the trick!
 One of the firefighters can be heard saying "Nice!
 Did you play ducks sounds?
 That is genius."